South Africa's justice minister demands an explanation of the charges

-The government's decision "has induced a sense of shock, panic and confusion within the members of the community and the general South African public," said a statement from Justice Minister Jeffrey Radebe.
+The government’s decision “has induced a sense of shock, panic and confusion within the members of the community and the general South African public,” Justice Minister Jeffrey Radebe said in a statement.

 “It is therefore incumbent upon me to seek clarity on the basis upon which such a decision is taken in my capacity as minister of Justice and Constitutional Development,” Radebe said.

 The justice minister said “it is inconceivable” to suspect that the miners killed their colleagues and relatives.